saltstack/salt-get-started/config/pillar.md

 ```
 {% endraw %}

-## Pillar on the command line
+## Salt Pillar on the command line

-For testing or for ad hoc management, you can pass pillar variables directly on
+For testing or for ad hoc management, you can pass Salt pillar values directly on
 the command line.
-These values override any value that might be set in a pillar
+These values override any value that might be set in a Salt pillar
 file.

 ``` bash
 salt '*' state.apply ftpsync pillar='{"ftpusername": "test", "ftppassword": "0ydyfww3giq8"}'
 ```

-## Pillar can customize nearly any part of a state
+## Salt Pillar can customize nearly any part of a Salt state

-Hopefully it is becoming clear that you can use the pillar targeting system to
+Hopefully it is becoming clear that you can use the Salt pillar targeting system to
-customize nearly any value in your state files.
+customize nearly any value in your Salt state files.

-For example, you could create `prodftp.sls` and a `stageftp.sls` pillar files,
+For example, you could create `prodftp.sls` and `stageftp.sls` Salt pillar files,
 insert different credentials into each, and then target different systems with
 each file.
-The same `examples.sls` state file is used for each system, but
+The same `examples.sls` Salt state file is used for each system, but
-different user names and passwords would be used based on the pillar file
+different user names and passwords would be used based on the Salt pillar file
 received.